Topology-Aware Surface Reconstruction for Point Clouds: Related Work

 \section{Related Work}

-Performing surface reconstruction from point clouds is a difficult problem which has received extensive attention.
-In this section, we first describe some related work in surface reconstruction, followed by an overview of related topological techniques.
+Reconstructing surfaces from point clouds is a difficult problem which has received extensive attention.
+We first describe related work in surface reconstruction, followed by an overview of related topological techniques.